cdraz/nextrip-case-study/README.md

 To build and run:
 Run "npm start" in the terminal while in the root of this project, then navigate to localhost:3000/ to view.

+Alternatively, view a deployed version at https://vast-tor-41082.herokuapp.com/ (May take a few seconds to wake up dyno and start app)

 To test:
 Run "npm test" in the terminal while in the root of this project.